How to Set Up S Corp: Everything You Need to Know

 The third reason is to decrease the amount of self-employment tax paid.
 Because owners of S corporations can also be considered employees, they can split their income between employee wages and shareholder dividends, both of which are taxed in different ways and at different rates.
 The owners of the business pays self-employment taxes on the money they receive as payroll, but not on their shareholder distributions.
 Therefore, the more money that the employee shareholder receives as a shareholder instead of as employee wages, the less self-employment tax is paid.
 However, the IRS carefully scrutinizes corporations that do this to make sure they are not unreasonably restricting wages to avoid tax obligations.

 If you need more information or help with How to set up S corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.